Information for Economist Job Applicants

 Human Resource Links

-The FTC offers a family-friendly and collegial work environment in modern office buildings with easy access to Metro, Washington’s subway system, and commuter rail lines extending into Virginia and Maryland.
+The FTC offers a family-friendly and collegial work environment with easy access to Metro, Washington’s subway system, and commuter rail lines extending into Virginia and Maryland.
 A variety of child-care options are available in the vicinity, including at the FTC’s headquarters building.
-Fitness center, locker room and bicycle storage facilities are also available on-site.
+A locker room and bicycle storage facilities are also available on-site.

 Salaries: The career ladder for BE economists range from GS-12 to GS-15.
-The current salaries for these grades are listed on the 2013 pay table.
+The current salaries for these grades are listed on the OPM pay tables.

 Benefits: The Federal Trade Commission offers a comprehensive benefits package.